 18 February 3102 BCE Friday.
 The day the earth stood still.
 It was an afternoon as the bright big sun was shining through the leaves in the forest.
 The sky was clear and the hour was serene.

 Mother Nature became abnormally quiet and silent.
 There was no chirping of the birds.
 Butterflies were behaving erratically.
 The galactic movement of planets and stars showed that they were getting ready for the transmigration of a great era.
 There was no breeze of wind.

-The place was the forest on the banks of river Hiran in Prabhas Patan theertham (the junction point where Gomati River joins the sea).
+The place was the forest on the banks of the river Hiran in Prabhas Patan theertham (the junction point where the Gomati River joins the sea).

 For, he was Shri Krishna Vasudeva, the resplendent one, the one who lacked nothing, the one who gave magnificently.

 Yes, he was Sri Krishna, the Yaduvanshi prince (no, he refused to become the King) of the island nation of Dwarka.
 It was 36 years after the culmination of the great war of Mahabharata.

 As he was resting by a tree, a hunter mistaking his foot for a deer shot an arrow through it.
 Krishna got shot in his left foot.

 When he neared what he thought was his kill, the hunter, named Jara, was shocked to find Krishna, dressed in yellow robes, lying there.
 On realizing his grave error he was filled with remorse and grief.

 He was horrified and fell at Krishna’s feet, begging for mercy.

 The dying Krishna told him in a compassionate voice: “It is not your fault, it was destined to happen.
 Don’t be scared or sorry as these are the ways of destiny.”